 A great App idea might not necessarily need funding from an investor.
 Depending on the idea, you might be able to fund it using your savings or pay for it using one of our Flexi payment plans.
 But many App ideas can end up requiring substantial amounts of investment and cash flow.
 If your App idea happens to be one of these, then the process of finding investors for your App idea in Australia can leave you confused and unmotivated.
 But don’t fret, we are here to help.

-In this article, we list the most effective 10 ways in which you can find investors for your App idea in Australia.
+In this article, we list the 10 most effective ways in which you can find App investors for your idea in Australia.
+Also, if you are wondering, here is a link to our article on how to calculate the App development cost for your App idea!

-1. Referrals might be your best bet at finding an investor
+1. Referrals might be your best bet at finding App investors

 “78% of B2B marketers say that referral programs generate good or excellent leads.”
 Forbes.com